nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-05-12-iterating-post-research.md

 #### Finding:
 - Confusion between total cost paid by organisation for an invoice vs what was paid per learner
 #### Iteration on design:
-- Hypothesis this is still going to cause some trouble so this needs to remain on its own screen.
-Only present if result is approve.
+- We believe this is still going to cause some trouble so this area needs to remain on its own screen.
-- Research needed to understand whether seperating out the reimbursement question reduce the liklihood of errors.
+- We will only present the reimbursemnt screen if the process result is a approval based off criteria reviewed answers.

 #### Screenshots:
 We beieve that a processor working out the cost per learner and thus the reimbursement amount is going to be a very tricky part of the journey, very prone to errors, with a big risk as could end up entering more money than the claimant is entitled to and BSA will be paying out more than meant to.
 We believe seperating this calculation out onto a seperate page to focus the processor on the task with more room for the content to guide through the stabs a initial first design aiming to maximise correct calculations.